-Feedback should be solicited from all campus units whose programs or students could be affected by the proposal and/or whose common subject matter pertains to the subject matter of the proposal (see list of OSU curriculum contacts).
-Email is an acceptable form of liaison (see sample letter or email of liaison).
+Feedback should be solicited from all campus units whose programs or students could be affected by the proposal and/or whose common subject matter pertains to the subject matter of the proposal.

-For Category II course proposals, please also include:
+For New or Change Course proposals, please also include:

-For Category I program proposals, please include letters of liaison and/or support from other institutions with similar programs.
+For program proposals, please include letters of liaison and/or support from other institutions with similar programs.

-Upon final approval and campus notification of new academic programs (via the Category I proposal process), the Office of Academic Planning and Assessment will notify the Office of Budget and Fiscal Planning of the amount specified in the Category I proposal (one-time non-recurring or four-year annual transfer).
+Upon final approval and campus notification of new academic programs (via the curriculum proposal process), the Office of Academic Planning and Assessment will notify the Office of Budget and Fiscal Planning of the amount specified in the proposal (one-time non-recurring or four-year annual transfer).
 The office of Academic Planning and Assessment authorizes the Office of Budget and Fiscal Planning to initiate a voucher transfer from the academic unit(s) to the Valley Library.

 The Office of Budget and Fiscal Planning will notify the academic unit(s) of the amount that is to be transferred (transfer voucher) to the Valley Library.
 If it is a recurring amount, the Office of Budget and Fiscal Planning will set up an annual transfer of the specified amount not to exceed four years of fund transfer.